 The accompanying consolidated financial statements and financial information included herein have been prepared pursuant to the interim period reporting requirements of Form 10-Q. Consequently, certain information and note disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") have been condensed or omitted.
-Readers of this report should also read our consolidated financial statements and the notes thereto included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2018 ("2018 Form 10-K") as well as Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations also included in our 2018 Form 10-K.
+Readers of this report should also read the Company's consolidated financial statements and the notes thereto included in its Annual Report on Form 10-K for the fiscal year ended December 31, 2018 ("2018 Form 10-K") as well as Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations also included in its 2018 Form 10-K.

 In the opinion of management, the accompanying unaudited consolidated financial statements contain all adjustments considered necessary for a fair presentation of the Company's financial position, results of operations, and cash flows for the periods presented.
 Such adjustments are of a normal recurring nature.
-Interim results of operations for the three months ended March 31, 2019 are not necessarily indicative of the results that may be expected for the year ending December 31, 2019.
+Interim results of operations for the nine months ended September 30, 2019 are not necessarily indicative of the results that may be expected for the year ending December 31, 2019.